 What better way to finish off 1 hour and 15 minutes of walking than a sit in the playground while Jamie plays.
 Where do they get their energy from?
 It was a lovely playground with a pyramid house, things to climb on, a sandpit, swing, tractor slide and more.
 Jamie’s favourite thing was the track going around the edge.
 It had a couple of hills which meant he could zoom around on one of the ride ons.

-The Farm shop and Cafe
+Uncle Henry’s Farm shop and Cafe

 If you are looking for home decor for yourself or as gifts then the farm shop is full of choices.
 There is also plenty of choice in the farm shop food wise.
 You can also shop online.